Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Chemical weed controls fall into three groups: pre-emergent, post-emergent and soil sterilant.

 Pesticides should be stored in the original containers where they are inaccessible to children and pets.
 Separate measuring spoons and cups should be used.
-Empty containers should be triple rinsed into the spray tank then thrown away.
+Empty containers should be triple rinsed into the sprayer.
+Puncture the empty container so it cannot be reused, then throw it away.
 Old or unused pesticides should be disposed of properly as hazardous waste.

-Long sleeves, long pants and waterproof shoes are a bare minimum.
-Complete rain gear including a rain hat is recommended.
+Personal protective equipment is required for all pesticides.
+Long sleeves, long pants, shoes and socks are a bare minimum.
+Waterproof gloves and boots, and a filter mask are recommended.
+Complete rain gear including a rain hat is recommended for spraying overhead.
 Some pesticides require goggles and a filter mask.
+The label will indicate what Personal Protective Equipment is required.
+Many pesticides have a Restricted Entry Interval following application.

 Make sure all kids and pets are out of the area.
 Check neighbor’s yards also.
 Avoid spraying on windy days although a light breeze may be beneficial.
 Start spraying on the downwind side of the yard and work into the wind to avoid spray fumes.
 Never spray directly into the wind.

-Pesticides mixed with water should be sprayed out instead of stored.
-A better solution is to use a sprayer such as Ortho Dial’N’Spray that only mixes in the water as it is sprayed.
+If more pesticide is mixed with water than needed, it is better to spray out where the label allows instead of storing it.
+Never pour pesticides down the drain because most of them are hazardous to fish and aquatic animals.
+A better solution is to use a sprayer such as Ortho Dial'N'Spray that only mixes in the water as it is sprayed.
 The pesticide still in the jar can be poured back into the original container with no waste.

-Wash face and hands before eating or drinking.
-When finished spraying, put all clothes directly into the washing machine or into a bag to keep it separate from the rest of the laundry and take a shower.
+Wash face and hands before eating, drinking or using the bathroom.
+When finished spraying, put all clothes directly into the washing machine or into a bag to keep it separate from the rest of the laundry.
+Then, take a shower.

-Additional information on pest control can be found on these websites:
+Additional information on pest control with pictures of pests and recommended controls can be found on these websites:

 Washington State University Hortsense